genestack/user-tutorials/user-guide/source/guide/getting-help.rst

-In our tutorials we take you through examples based on public experiments, re-analysing the data to demonstrate the features of particular apps.
+In our tutorials we take you through examples based on public experiments, re-analysing the data to demonstrate the features of particular applications.
 All files used (from raw sequencing reads and reference genomes to results and data visualisations) are stored on the platform in the "Tutorials" folder.